Thank you.

 So the one who is separate from love is the one who surrenders.

-But for that one to surrender it has to be so fully gathered together into a cohesive unit that it has to give up all of its secondary activities.
+Gathered together into a cohesive unit that has to give up all of its secondary activities.

 All of its secondary desires.

-Because if what you really want is the happiness of love,
+Because if what you really want is the happiness of love.

 What are you not willing to give for it?